Understanding the IRDAI Surety Bond Reform: A New Era for Contract Guarantees in India

 Why It Matters

-Because this reform shifts guarantee mechanism risk to insurers (from banks) and frees up working capital, it has major implications:
+This reform shifts guarantee mechanism risk to insurers (from banks) and frees up working capital.
+It has major implications:

 Conclusion

-If you’re part of the contracting ecosystem, whether as a principal, obligee, insurer or project stakeholder—this is one reform you need to understand and act on.
+If you’re part of the contracting ecosystem, whether as a principal, obligee, insurer, or project stakeholder—this is one reform you need to understand and act on.
+Embrace the changes and explore how surety bonds can benefit your business.

 Comments